SOC 2 Trust Principles: Picking the Right Attestation Criteria for Your Business

 Common criteria

 The common criteria guides you when developing, implementing, and operating controls over security.
-It provides the specific criteria sections suitable for auditing and evaluating security control to achieve systems objectives.
+It provides the specific criteria sections suitable for auditing and evaluating security controls to achieve systems objectives.

 Common criteria lays out the 17 internal control principles of the Committee of Sponsoring Organization of the Treadway Commission (COSO) framework.